openshift/installer/docs/user/customization.md

 **Note:**  The RT kernel lowers throughput (performance) in return for improved worst-case latency bounds.
 This feature is intended only for use cases that require consistent low latency.
 For more information, see the [Linux Foundation wiki](https://wiki.linuxfoundation.org/realtime/start) and the [RHEL RT portal](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux_for_real_time/8/).

 #### Enabling RHCOS Extensions
 RHCOS is a minimal OCP focused OS which provides capabilities common across all the platforms.
-With extensions support, OCP 4.6 and onward users can enable a limited set of additional functionality on the RHCOS nodes.
-In OCP 4.6 the supported extensions are `usbguard` and `kernel-devel`.
+With extensions support, beginning in OCP 4.6 and onward, users can enable a limited set of additional functionality on the RHCOS nodes.
+In OCP 4.6 the supported extension is `usbguard`.

 Extensions can be installed by creating a MachineConfig object.
 It can be enabled during cluster installation as well as later on.
 See [customizing MachineConfig](#install-time-customization-for-machine-configuration) to enable an extension during install time.
 For day2 install, see [MachineConfiguration](https://github.com/openshift/machine-config-operator/blob/master/docs/MachineConfiguration.md#RHCO-Extensions) doc.